gkemmey/gray_matter/_posts/2019-03-06-are-your-frontend-libraries-worth-it.md

 [Turbolinks](https://github.com/turbolinks/turbolinks) is the coolest technology not nearly enough websites are using.
 And what I'd like to do, is convince you of that as we build a simple application.
 But first we need a baseline, so let's party like it's 2008-ish! 🎉

 Not even joking a little bit here, this was the nirvana of web development.
 Browsers sent data to servers and servers sent back HTML.
-Full, round trips every time.
+Full, round-trips every time.
 Developers _actually_ rendered `<form>` tags.
 Sure, sometimes we sent a little sprinkle of JavaScript, but for any real work, we fully expected the users would send requests back to our server.
 Apps were largely stateless.
 And life was simple.

 For a moment, let's go back to that.
 Let's build a [TodoMVC](http://todomvc.com/) app like it's 2008!